Farzana-Begum/Pizza-Sales-Data-Analysis/README.md

 -	Created dynamic KPIs and visuals using Power BI.
 -	Designed an interactive dashboard for management-level insights.
 ###  Questions and Key (KPIs)
--Total Revenue – What is the total sales revenue generated from all pizza orders?
+- Total Revenue – What is the total sales revenue generated from all pizza orders?
--Average Order Value – What is the average amount spent per order?
+- Average Order Value – What is the average amount spent per order?
--Total Pizzas Sold – How many pizzas were sold overall?
+- Total Pizzas Sold – How many pizzas were sold overall?
--Total Orders – How many unique orders were placed?
+- Total Orders – How many unique orders were placed?
--What is the total sales revenue generated from all pizza orders?
+- What is the total sales revenue generated from all pizza orders?
--What is the average amount spent per order?
+- What is the average amount spent per order?
--How many pizzas were sold overall?
+- How many pizzas were sold overall?
 ## Dashboard
 -	Total Revenue, Orders, and Pizzas Sold visualized with dynamic KPIs.
 -	% of Sales by Pizza Category to understand category contribution.